sbabic/swupdate/doc/source/progress.rst

 ---------------

-An external process registers itself to SWUpdate with a connect() request to the domain socket "/tmp/swupdateprog".
-There is no information to send, and SWUpdate simply inserts the new connection in the list of processed to be informed.
-SWUpdate will send a frame back after any change in the update process with the following data (see include/progress.h):
+An external process registers itself to SWUpdate with a connect() request to the domain socket "/tmp/swupdateprog" as per default configuration of SWUpdate.
+There is no information to send, and SWUpdate simply inserts the new connection into the list of processes to be informed.
+SWUpdate will send a frame back after any change in the update process with the following data (see include/progress_ipc.h):

 ::